 The Direct Air Capture (DAC) market is characterized by the involvement of several key players who are advancing technologies to combat climate change.
 Climeworks AG, one of the most recognized names in the industry, operates large-scale DAC plants across Europe and North America, focusing on capturing CO2 directly from the air for permanent storage or reuse.

-Carbon Engineering ULC, another major player, is known for its large-scale DAC systems that utilize low-cost energy to capture CO2, aiming for widespread deployment in industries like oil & gas.
+Carbon Engineering ULC, another major player, is known for its large-scale DAC systems that utilize low-cost energy to capture CO2, aiming for widespread deployment in industries such as oil & gas.
 Similarly, Global Thermostat focuses on creating modular, scalable DAC solutions designed to lower the cost of carbon capture over time.
+Capture6, which focuses on applying DAC to remove carbon from hard-to-abate industries, and Carbyon, a company that uses innovative sorbent-based technologies to capture CO2 from ambient air.

+Skytree specializes in capturing CO2 for use in applications like greenhouse enhancement, while Sustaera Inc. focuses on providing scalable solutions aimed at creating a carbon-neutral future.
 Noya PBC and MISSION ZERO TECHNOLOGIES, are contributing significantly to the market, helping to drive technological innovation and lower the cost of carbon capture on a global scale.

 - Avnos, Inc.